 Passive in Name Only: Delegated Management and 'Index' Investing

 This paper provides the first detailed empirical analysis of the landscape of US stock market indices.
-These indices are used both as benchmarks for US mutual funds and in the creation of “passive” index funds.
-I collect novel data that allows me to explore both of these functions.
-First, I hand collect detailed information about the universe of indices used as benchmarks for US mutual funds.
-I document substantial diversity across indices and find that the overwhelming majority of indices in my sample are used as a primary benchmark for only a single fund.
-I then turn to ETFs, a subset of the mutual fund industry, and hand collect detailed information about the index that each US ETF seeks to track.
-I find that a substantial fraction of these funds track indices that they, or their affiliates, create.
+First, I hand collect detailed information about the universe of indices used as benchmarks for US equity mutual funds.
+I document substantial heterogeneity across indices and find that the overwhelming majority of the indices in my sample are used as a primary benchmark by only a single fund.
+I then turn to “passive” index funds, and find that both these phenomena are even more extreme among the indices that these funds track.
+Far from being “passive,” my findings indicate that index investing is better understood as a form of delegated management, where the delegee is the index creator rather than the fund manager.
+Finally, I turn to ETFs and find that a substantial fraction of these funds track indices that they or their affiliates create.
 Even controlling for other factors, I find that these funds have, on average, higher expense ratios.
-My findings shed light on a previously understudied part of the financial markets and have substantial implications for investor protection.
+My findings shed light on an overlooked part of the financial market and have substantial implications for investor protection.

 Keywords: stock market index, index investing, passive investing, mutual funds, ETFs, securities regulation